Bricktech2000/Notes/notes/zero-knowledge-proof.md

 _color blind verifier_

-- the prover wants to show the verifier that two balls have different colors without revealing the color of the balls
+a prover wants to show a verifier that they knows the color of two balls without revealing either color. note that the verifier cannot see the color of either ball as they are color blind.

-- the verifier hides the balls behind their back and may or may not switch the balls around
+- the verifier hides both balls behind their back and may or may not switch the balls around
 - the verifier reveals the balls and asks the prover to say whether the balls were switched or not

 the process above is repeated $k$ times to reduce the probability of "lucky guesses" from an untrustworthy prover

-this process proves with high probability that the two balls are different colors without revealing the color of the balls
+this process proves with high probability that the prover knows the color of both balls without revealing either color

 ## uses